Auburn/FastNoise2/README.md

 - GCC
 - Emscripten (WASM)

-On Windows using ClangCL is recommended as MSVC has SIMD compiler bugs, which cause incorrect outputs.
+On Windows using ClangCL is recommended as MSVC has SIMD compiler bugs, which cause incorrect generation.
+ClangCL also complies much faster and has measurable runtime performance increases.
 Remember ClangCL binaries/libraries are fully compatible with MSVC!

 Bindings:
 - [C#](https://github.com/Auburn/FastNoise2Bindings)